Chemistry only

 Phosphate rock + phosphoric acid→ calcium phosphate (often called triple superphosphate).

-The actual reactions taking place here are fairly complex and are unlikely to be asked for in a gcse chemistry paper.
+The actual reactions taking place here are fairly complex and are very unlikely to be asked for in a gcse chemistry paper.

 As an example consider the industrial preparation of superphosphate (calcium sulfate/calcium phosphate mixture).
+The bullet points below give a rough outline of the processes that need to be considered in the manufacture of superphosphate

-This would involve burning large amounts of sulfur to produce
+Manufacturing sulfuric acid on a large scale would involve burning large amounts of sulfur to produce

 toxic gases such as sulfur dioxide.
 These gases would be

-These reactions produce heat, they are exothermic.
-In industry heat
+These reactions produce heat, that is they are exothermic.
+In industry heat is never be wasted and this heat will be used

 produced or to drive turbines to produce electricity which can be